 I compose electro-acoustic, dark ambient and techno music,

-by extracting a personal mysticism from the chaos and beauty of
+by extracting a personal, cathartic, mysticism from the stress and beauty of

 globalised culture.
 Through the contrast of exploring digital tools and